Guide

 Connectivity upgrades strengthen business continuity

-These concerns are well founded: The average cost of a data breach in the United States is $9.4 million.10 For some industries it’s even worse.
-Healthcare continues to experience the highest data breach costs of all industries, increasing from $10.1 million in 2022 to $10.93 million in 2023 — an increase of 8.2%.11
+These concerns are well founded: The average cost of a data breach in the United States is $10.2 million.10 For some industries it’s even worse.
+Healthcare continues to experience the highest data breach costs of all industries, though the costs actually decreased from $9.7 million in 2024 to $7.4 million in 2025.11

 There are ways to help mitigate these risks without compromising user experience.
 Security technologies compatible with high-performance networking can now accommodate bandwidth up to 100 Gbps.
 To help prevent cyberattacks without degrading performance, organizations can adopt solutions that accelerate traffic routed through both cloud- and premises-based firewalls.
 They can also automate security workflows and threat intelligence sharing to supplement networking staff and security skill sets.
 As networks become more complex, risk management should encompass long-term investment in IT infrastructure that includes always-up-to-date cyberthreat management and support for HIPAA, SOX and other industry regulations.